 (N.Y.
 Crim.
 Proc.
 Law § 245.70 (2023).)

 Between now and 2024, the government prosecutors and Trump's defense team will be filing and arguing pretrial motions that will set the stage for a possible criminal trial.
 These motions will likely ask the judge to dismiss the case or certain charges, exclude certain evidence, or move the case to another location.
-Trump's defense team has already requested that the case be moved from state to federal court.
-A hearing has been set for June 27th on this issue.
+Trump's defense team already requested that the case be moved from state to federal court, but the judge denied the request.

 (N.Y.
 Crim.
 Proc.
 Law §§ 210.20, 210.40 (2023).)